2. Markov Processes#

 Proposition 2.3 supplies a sufficient condition for ergodicity.
 A more restrictive sufficient condition is that there exists an integer \(m \geq 1\) such that

 The sufficient conditions imposed in Proposition 2.3 imply a property called irreducibility relative to the probability measure \(Q\).
-While this proposition presumes that \(Q\) is a stationary distribution, irreducibility allows for a more general specification of \(Q\).
+While this proposition presumes that \(Q\) is a stationary distribution, the concept of irreducibility allows for a more general specification of the measure \(Q\).

 2.5.
 Periodicity#